 A special rule exists to allow a school district to cross into another district and pick up a student who wishes to attend in their district.
-It must be more than 2.5 miles from the student's home to the school within the resident district to qualify.
-Prior to providing transportation to an out of district student, an Application for Out-of-District School Attendance and Transportation is required to be signed by the parent/guardian every school year.
-The form can be downloaded from the School Finance website: http://www.ksde.org/Default.aspx?tabid=3599.
+It must be 2.5 miles or more from the student's home to the school within the resident district to qualify.
+Each year, before providing transportation to an out of district student, the district must notify the board of education in the resident district.
+The notification form is available on the School Finance/School Bus Safety website: Out of District School Transportation Notification